Skip to main content

 Energy

-The energy index declined 6.3 percent for the 12 months ending in January.
-The gasoline (-7.6 percent) and electricity (-6.0 percent) indexes contributed to the decrease.
+The energy index fell 9.1 percent for the 12 months ending in September, reflecting declines in the gasoline (-10.7 percent) and electricity (-10.1 percent) indexes.

 All items less food and energy

-The index for all items less food and energy advanced 4.8 percent for the 12 months ending in January.
-The index for shelter (+7.2 percent) was the largest contributor as owners’ equivalent rent (+7.3 percent) and rent of primary residence (+6.5 percent) continued to increase over the past year.
-Other indexes with notable increases over the past year include medical care (+6.3 percent) and household furnishing and operations (+5.2 percent).
+The index for all items less food and energy increased 2.0 percent for the 12 months ending in September.
+The index for shelter (+5.1 percent) was the largest contributor to the total 12-month increase in the all items less food and energy index.
+The indexes for owners’ equivalent rent (+4.3 percent) and rent of primary residence (+6.9 percent) also increased over the past year.
+Notable indexes to decline over the last 12 months include household furnishings and operations (-4.0 percent), education and communication (-2.4 percent), and new vehicles (-2.2 percent).

 Technical Note